 COVID-19 cases increased at a significant rate in November and December 2021 with the arrival of the Omicron variant, but then sharply dropped off as we started 2022.
 As a result, our curbside and delivery programs have now returned to approximately 20% of total dispensary revenue.
 In addition, COVID-19 restrictions and mask mandates have ceased.
-The number of customers and transactions at our dispensary have increased by approximately 20%, although the amount of each transaction has decreased by approximately 18% primarily as a result of the cessation of special federal unemployment benefits and the impact of the decline in the overall economy.
+The number of customers and transactions at our dispensary have increased from 64,886 for the three months ending November 30, 2021 to 83,744 for the three months ending November 30, 2022.
+This increase in customer traffic of 18,858 visits represents a 29% increase over the same period last year.
+The average amount of each purchase per visit has decreased from \$55.03 for the three months ending November 30, 2021 to \$44.93 for the three months ending November 30, 2022, largely due to an increase in competitive pricing at other dispensaries which have forced us to reduce our prices and offer deeper discounts.

-Our supply chain remains challenging and delayed with respect to our purchases on non-cannabis items; the purchase of cannabis-related items has returned to normal.
+Our supply chain remains challenging at times with respect to our purchases on non-cannabis items; the purchase of cannabis-related items has returned to normal and prices for wholesale cannabis trim have fallen below pre-pandemic levels.
 In recent months the labor market has been very tight for us.
 Although we have been able to employ sufficient staff to maintain operations at a normal level, wage increases have averaged about 15% annually in order for us to do so.

-The gradual return to more normal operations from the COVID-19 pandemic is continuing to evolve and the ways that our business may respond to meet the needs of our customers cannot be fully known.
+The gradual return to more normal operations from the COVID-19 pandemic is continuing to evolve and the ways that our business may respond to meet the needs of our customers cannot, at this time, be fully known.

-Results of Operations for the Three Months Ended August 31, 2022 and August 31, 2021
+Results of Operations for the Three Months Ended November 30, 2022 and November 30, 2021